Crossing 3 Seas & an Ocean to get our cats’ home

 I’ve been given the opportunity to learn and improve my sailing skills on this catamaran transfer thanks to the Sail Croatia Skipper Training Program, which will see me continue to develop and move through the program.

 Whilst this was an incredible experience, it wasn’t my first Ocean crossing.
-Previously I’ve also completed a 24 day Atlantic Crossing from the Canary Islands to the Carribean; a total of 3,464 nautical miles.
+Previously I’ve also completed a 24 day Atlantic Crossing from the Canary Islands to the Caribbean; a total of 3,464 nautical miles.

 What are your top tips for a crossing like this?